 - Aromatic Blackbox

-- Bergamot (I was subscribed for 6 months before they folded and enjoyed the service, similar to Scent Trunk.)
+- Bergamot (I was subscribed for 6 months before they folded and enjoyed the service, similar to the old Scent Trunk model.)

 As you have noticed, to successfully subscribe to most of the services above, you’ll be better off with a particular mailing address.
 For many people living outside the United States or UK, the associated costs and inconvenience of setting up a forwarding service or something to that effect may make these subscriptions a lot less attractive.